aexoden/edge/README.md

 ## Configuration

 After extracting Edge to a directory, preferably within BizHawk's lua directory, open the main.lua file.
-There are a few configuration variables:
+There are a few configuration variables, all prefixed with "CONFIG.":

-### INITIAL_SEED
+### SEED

 By default, this is set to nil, which will cause the script to do random runs.
 If you set this to an integer, it will instead do that specific run.
 Runs are